suchipi/safety-match/README.md

 }
 ```

-But `match` is more powerful for several reasons:
+But Rust's `match` is more powerful than JavaScript's `switch` for several reasons:

-- If you don't handle all the variants, the compiler will warn you that you forgot some
+- When using `match`, if you don't handle all the variants, the compiler will warn you that you forgot some
-- You have to remember to put a `break` in every case, otherwise the code execution will fall through.
+- With `switch`, you have to remember to put a `break` in every case, otherwise the code execution will fall through.
+This behavior is not present with `match`.
-- `switch` is a statement, not an expression, so if you want to create a value based on a switch statement, you can't just do `const something = switch(...) {...}`.
+- JavaScript's `switch` is a statement, not an expression, so if you want to create a value based on a switch statement, you can't just do `const something = switch(...) {...}`.
 You have to instead declare an empty variable, and then fill it in in every case.

 Once you have gotten used to programming using `match`, it's hard to go back. `switch` or `if/else` feels clunky, and all the nice warnings your compiler gave you to help you aren't there anymore.

-So, I built `safety-match` to bring this experience to JavaScript, by leveraging TypeScript/Flow.
+So, I built `safety-match` to bring this experience to JavaScript, by leveraging TypeScript.

 Here's what it looks like.
 Note that instead of using the word "enum" like in Rust, I opted to instead call them ["Tagged Unions"](https://en.wikipedia.org/wiki/Tagged_union), because TypeScript already has a concept of "enums", and I didn't want to confuse people.